 One of the reasons Peterborough was chosen as a New Town location, a 1960s study noted, was that “Peterborough has a tradition of progressive local government….
 Both the left and right are moderate and forward thinking.”
 Locals may scoff at that nowadays (both the Labour and Tory administrations that have recently run Peterborough have been too right-wing, many say) but at least the city has been free to make its own mistakes.
 Thanks to the Abbey Peterborough was designated as a ‘Soke’ (from the old English soc, meaning jurisdiction) in the fourteenth century.
 The Soke of Peterborough was part of Northamptonshire until 1889 (a link that persisted: the Peterborough constituency sprawled into Northants until 1974), but still appointed its own magistrates and had its own police force.

 Nearby Rutland is often thought of as England smallest county but from 1889 until 1965 the Soke– considerably smaller than Rutland in area – was a county in its own right.
-It was then attached to Huntingdonshire from 1965 to 1974, when it became part of Cambridgeshire.
+It was then attached to Huntingdonshire from 1965 until 1974, when it became part of Cambridgeshire.
 But in 1998 Peterborough City Council – whose boundaries are almost the same as the ancient Soke – became unitary: although Peterborough is still technically part of Cambridgeshire and is now covered by its police force and its new ‘Metro mayor’ James Palmer, its County Council holds no sway here and with most services the buck stops at Peterborough Town Hall.
 The city even has its own Volunteer Fire Brigade, formed in 1884 and the only one of its kind remaining in Britain.

 It’s a complex administrative history, but the upshot is that Peterborough has been largley self-governing since medieval times.
 It’s had arguably more autonomy over the last 700 years than any other British city.
 Maybe that’s why Cathedral Square has been such a success: its rejuvenation was driven through by the former council leader Marco Cereste and a couple of allies, and escaped strangulation by two-tier bureaucracy.